Return to Tech

 The university has developed a housing and residential life plan in light of the COVID-19 pandemic, including adjustments to room options, quarantine accommodations and enhanced safety practices.
 In addition, please review the university’s responses to common housing-related questions in the Residential Life FAQs at https://www.tntech.edu/reslife/faq.php.

 The Volpe Library will be open, with some adjustments to operations to ensure social distancing.

 There will be spaced seating, crowd control stanchions, one-way flow for walking and increased to-go options, as well as increased sanitation procedures.

 In-person dining areas will be adjusted in order to promote physical distancing and abide by state and local capacity guidelines.
+(To expand the seating capacity in the Caf, Chartwells will use the Tech Pride Room to expand seating capacity, and the room will not be available for campus event use.)
 In addition, all meals will be available as to-go options in take-out containers along with individually wrapped utensils.
-More information is available on the Dining Services webpage at www.dineoncampus.com/ttu/covid19-updates.
-Note: The Tech Pride Room will be used by Chartwells to expand seating capacity and will be offline for campus event use.
+More information is available on the Dining Services webpage at https://www.dineoncampus.com/ttu/covid19-updates.

 Visitors on campus—including vendors, contractors, suppliers, guests and members of the general public— are expected to abide by face covering requirements, physical distancing guidelines and personal sanitation/hygiene measures, as described in this plan.